The following things affect your health insurance premium costs:

 *Please note, there are three different premium levels for health coverage in the local government plan.
 The rate is determined by a survey form completed by the new agency.
 For additional information, please email firstname.lastname@example.org.

 Life Insurance Premiums — State Plan Only

-The state provides, at no cost to the employee, $20,000 of basic term life and $40,000 of basic accidental death coverage.
+The state provides, at no cost to the employee, $20,000 of basic term life and $40,000 of basic accidental death and dismemberment (AD&D) coverage.
 If you enroll in health coverage, the amount of basic term life and AD&D coverage is based on your salary, which will increase as your salary increases.
 You will pay the premium for life/AD&D insurance coverage above the $20,000/$40,000 provided by the state.
 The premium is deducted monthly from your paycheck.